The Winter Long by Seanan McGuire (October Daye, #8)

 I love this one, I think it does a complicated narrative trick really well: it had to make sense on its own, with enough of a self-contained narrative that there's a start, middle, and end that all makes sense if you've never read the rest of the series or if it's been a while and you're fuzzy on the details, but also it had to tie together a bunch of things going back to the very start of the series.
 I'm actually a little shocked at how well it pulls it off because that's a very complicated trick to do.
 Because I did read the rest of the series I don't know whether or not it would reliably convey the emotional weight to a reader who picked this up at random.
 If it doesn't, that's literally what the previous books are for, so it's definitely not a flaw either way.
 I am very confident that the main storyline and the events that specifically occur here would make sense even without that backstory.
 Whether or not you know why the antagonists are who they are, they do more than enough here to justify their place as villains.

-CW for ableist language (minor), vomit, blood, violence, self harm, major character death, death.
+CW for ableist language (minor), grief (graphic), vomit, blood (graphic), violence, injury detail (graphic), self harm (graphic), major character death, death (graphic).